-KIPP Scholar Academy believes strongly in educating the whole child.
-The Charter School offers a mix of the following courses: arts, music and physical education.
+KIPP Sol Academy believes strongly in educating the whole child.
+The Charter School offers a mix of the following courses: arts, music and technology.

-Performing Arts and Music
+Arts and Music

-KIPP Scholar Academy believes that it is not enough for students to only master state standards in core subject areas; the Charter School must develop and educate the whole child.
-To this end, KIPP Scholar Academy will offer a robust arts and music education program to grow the innate talents of students.
+KIPP Sol Academy believes that it is not enough for students to only master state standards in their core subject areas; the Charter School must develop and educate the whole child.
+To this end, KIPP Sol Academy will offer a robust arts and music education program to grow the innate talents of students.
 Instruction is organized to target the strands of: artistic perception, creative expression, historical and cultural context, aesthetic valuing, and connections, relationships, and applications.
-In addition, literacy skills are woven into these "elective" classes.
+In addition, literacy skills are woven into these "enrichment" classes.
+Our students will have music, art and performing arts as part of their non-core instruction.